facundoq/edunn/README.md

 ## :rainbow: Why `simplenn`?

-Well-known courses that teach you how to program neural networks from the ground up such as [*CS231n: Convolutional Neural Networks for Visual Recognition*](https://cs231n.github.io/) or [Andrew Ng's *Machine Learning*](https://www.coursera.org/learn/machine-learning) are great for understanding the basics using `numpy`, but use monolithic neural network models that make it difficult to understand how that code translates to other frameworks such as `pytorch` or `tensorflow`.
+Well-known courses that teach you how to program neural networks from the ground up such as [*CS231n: Convolutional Neural Networks for Visual Recognition*](https://cs231n.github.io/) or Andrew Ng's [*Machine Learning*](https://www.coursera.org/learn/machine-learning) are great for understanding the basics using `numpy`, but use monolithic neural network models that make it difficult to understand how that code translates to other frameworks such as `pytorch` or `tensorflow`.

-Alternatively, [Andrew Ng's Deep Learning](https://www.coursera.org/specializations/deep-learning) or [FastAI](https://course19.fast.ai/part2) build networks out of `tensorflow` or basic `pytorch` operators instead of numpy.
-This is great to build complex models, but there's still a lot of magic under the hood since both frameworks automatically derive `backward` methods.
+Alternatively, [Andrew Ng's Deep Learning](https://www.coursera.org/specializations/deep-learning) or [FastAI](https://course19.fast.ai/part2) build modular networks out of `tensorflow` or basic `pytorch` operators instead of numpy.
+This is great to build complex models, but there's still a lot of magic under the hood since both frameworks automatically derive `backward` methods and bring along other goodies.

- Using `simplenn` to understand how modern neural networks frameworks work fills the gap in between; you get full low-level control but without all the complexities `pytorch` or `tensorflow` bring along.
+ Implementing `simplenn` allows you to understand how modern neural networks frameworks work and fills the gap between those types of courses.
+You get to program a full neural network framework, without all the complexities `pytorch` or `tensorflow` bring along.

 ## :heavy_plus_sign: Pre-requisites